Fact checkedFact Checked

 As the body consumes energy differently during the day, the time and the way we eat are also important.
 Eating a healthy breakfast of lean protein such as eggs and raw fruit can keep calories down while supplying you with the energy you need to help get you through the day.
 Eating smaller portions also helps keep weight down.

 At the end of the day, eat a lighter meal by 6 pm so your body has time to fully digest your food before you go to bed.
-Eating late leads to some discomfort and allows undigested food to ferment in your stomach, creating gas and fat that is stored rather than metabolized.
+Eating late leads to some discomfort and allows undigested food to ferment in your stomach, creating gas and fat that are stored rather than metabolized.
 This also applies to snacks just before bed.

 Cook For Yourself